tc3t/benchmarks/vectorInsert/vectorInsertBenchmarking.md

 ## Benchmark implementation

-The detailed  test code can be found from [here](dfgTestContMapVectorPerformance.cpp), but essentially the code measured the time taken by the following loop:
+The detailed  test code, that uses revision [0b4ca6761e3757516d81b724385cd0cc6d2a9988](https://github.com/tc3t/dfglib/tree/0b4ca6761e3757516d81b724385cd0cc6d2a9988) of dfglib, can be found from [here](dfgTestContMapVectorPerformance.cpp), but essentially the code measured the time taken to run the following code:
 ```C++
 for (int i = 0; i < 50000; ++i)
     cont.insert(cont.begin() + randomIndex, randomElement);